kitzeslab/opensoundscape/docs/Overview.md

 In each epoch, the classifier does not see precisely the same image every time.
-Instead, to increase its ability to generalize the features of the image that it\'s learning, it gets a modified, or "augmented" version of the image which differs a bit each epoch.
+Instead, to increase its ability to generalize the features of the image that it's learning, it gets a modified, or "augmented" version of the image which differs a bit each epoch.
 The parameters used in augmentation of the image are also part of the preprocessor.
 Overlays are considered part of augmentation.